kataras/build-a-better-web-together/request-body-bind.md

-# Form binder
+# Body binder

-Form binder reads values from the form and set them to a specific object.
+Body binder reads values from the body and set them to a specific object.

 ## Forms
+The form binding came from a fast third party package named [formam](https://github.com/monoculum/formam).

 ### Types